Theodore J Iwashyna

 I am a critical care physician and health services researcher bringing the tools of social science and outcomes research to improve the care of patients with critical illnesses.
 I practice as an intensivist at the University of Michigan’s and the Ann Arbor VA's Critical Care Medicine units, where we work to bring the latest science and the best of clinical practice to patients from our local community and those transferred from throughout the region, from dense urban areas to Michigan’s sparsely populated northern reaches.

 My research seeks to understand the context of critical illness, both how critical illness influences a patient’s life course, and how the organizational environment influences the effectiveness of the care that a patient receives.
 My clinical work emphasizes medical critical care, including severe sepsis, ARDS and high complexity patients.

-Methodologically, our group combines the traditional tools of health services research (including analysis of administrative databases and multi-level modeling) and demography with emerging techniques in network analysis and longitudinal data analysis.
+Methodologically, our group combines the traditional tools of health services research (including analysis of administrative databases and multi-level modeling) and demography with emerging techniques in primary survey data collection and longitudinal data analysis.